 This helps eliminate ingrowing hairs and removes dead skin cells leaving your skin prepared for a cleaner wax.
 Do this 24 hours before your wax treatment.

 If you are new to waxing or have shaved between treatments (naughty naughty) please let your hair grow for about 3-4 weeks or have at least a 1/4 inch of hair growth.

 No sunbeds, saunas, hot tubs before your wax.
 We will also refuse your treatment if you have sunburn, even if it’s just a little bit pink.
 This is for your own safety and our reputation.

 Do not apply self tanners, body sprays, deodorants or other topical creams before your appointment.

 Wear loose clothing to prevent irritation after waxing.
-Them skinny jeans might look fab but the won’t half rub an your bikini line!
+Them skinny jeans might look fab but the won’t half rub on your bikini line!

 POST WAXING CARE

 We all react differently to wax treatments.
-If this is your first time, it is important to take precaution.
+If this is your first time or you are a regular waxer, it is important to take precaution.

 Again avoid heat, for the first 48 hours after your wax.
 As waxing removes a layer of dead skin cells heat exposure can cause the skin to burn.
 So this means no sunbathing, sunbeds, saunas, steam rooms and hot tubs.